alexchax/SACDTP/README.md

 You'll need three terminal windows open to keep track of your output.
 - FIRST, set up the connection your original server 'fab run_server' in the first terminal window.
 - Then, set up the connection from all other servers to the original server 'fab run_servers' in the second terminal window,
-- Lastly, run the main fuction with your input to put in the values, and then get them respectively 'fab the_special'.
+- Lastly, run the main function with your input to put in the values, and then get them respectively 'fab the_special'.

 a description of the following: